mhightower83/BacktraceLog/ReadMe.md

 "Backtrace" refers to a series of program execution addresses printed on a single line.
 These may represent the return points of each nested function call going backward from the crash address.
 To generate a report of source code locations, provide the list of addresses to a utility like `addr2line`.

 Because of compiler optimizations, the call list may have gaps.
 The same problem exists with the "ESP Exception Decoder" using a full stack dump.
-Some optimization changes like `-fno-optimize-sibling-calls` can improve the backtrace report.
+Some optimization changes like adding `-fno-optimize-sibling-calls` can improve the backtrace report.
 This one has the downside of increasing Stack usage.

 BacktraceLog works through a postmortem callback.
 It stores and optionally prints a backtrace.
 The backtrace process extracts data by scanning the stack and machine code, looking at each stack frame for size and a return addresses.
 When occurring in a leaf function, WDT faults are challenging.
 A leaf function can hide an infinite loop from this method.
 The leaf function does not need to store the return address on the Stack.
-The register `a0` is never overwritten by a function call.
-By adding an empty Extended ASM line, `asm volatile("" ::: "a0", "memory");`, near the top of these functions, can persuade the compiler to store the return address on the Stack.
+AS a leaf function register `a0` is never overwritten by a function call.
+Adding an empty Extended ASM line, `asm volatile("" ::: "a0", "memory");`, near the top of these functions, can persuade the compiler to store the return address on the Stack.

 The BacktraceLog library can add up to about 3K bytes to the total sketch size.
-Of that, a minor 188 bytes is aded to support the RTC memory backup.
-The library can be disabled in the build by setting `-DDEBUG_ESP_BACKTRACELOG_MAX=0` in the build options.
+Of that, a minor 188 bytes is added to support the RTC memory backup.
+To temporarily disable the BacktraceLog library, set `-DDEBUG_ESP_BACKTRACELOG_MAX=0` in the build options.
 This library requires the use of global build options like that supported by a [`<sketch name>.ino.globals.h`](https://arduino-esp8266.readthedocs.io/en/latest/faq/a06-global-build-options.html?highlight=build.opt#how-to-specify-global-build-defines-and-options) file.

 The library gains control at crash time through a postmortem callback function, `custom_crash_callback`.
 This library builds on Espressif's `backtrace.c`.
 It has been readapted from Open source RTOS to the Arduino ESP8266 environment using Espressif's NONOS SDK.